WillTheGameGuy/Sorcraft-Mothpack/README.md

 Added Embers Rekindled

-Mod list is as follows:
+--Mod list is as follows:--

 Abyssal Craft